whitneyburton/rover-project/README.md

-# Rover - Search Results
+# Rover - Search Results :dog: :house_with_garden:

 This repo contains a simple command-line program that reads and writes CSV data.
 For now we are working with a CSV of Rover review data for a variety of sitters (`reviews.csv`).
 This program allows takes that CSV data and transforms it to a readable CSV (`sitters.csv`) which includes: